liv-daliberti/grail-simulation/src/knn/cli/README.md

 # KNN CLI Package

-`knn.cli` provides the command-line interface for the k-nearest-neighbour slate baseline.
-It exposes a single entry point (`python -m knn.cli`) that can train indices, evaluate runs, and export artefacts.
+`knn.cli` provides the command-line interface for the k-nearest-neighbor slate baseline.
+It exposes a single entry point (`python -m knn.cli`) that can train indices, evaluate runs, and export artifacts.

 ## Modules